escapingnetwork/pages/content/services/selfcatering.md

 experiment with local recipes or stick to familiar favorites---whatever suits your taste.

 **Local Dining Recommendations:** While you have the option to self-cater, we also understand the allure of exploring local restaurants and eateries.
-Feel free to ask us your host for recommendations, and they will be happy to share their favorite spots in the area.
+Feel free to ask your host for recommendations, and they will be happy to share their favorite spots in the area.

 We hope the self-catering option adds a personal touch to your stay,